giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 # Transitioning to a new task state

-The `createHistoricTask` function is used to create a historic task instance.
-It checks if a history event of type `TASK_INSTANCE_CREATE` is produced for the task and if so, it creates a history event.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/entity/TaskEntity.java" pos="1186:7:7" line-data="        commandContext.getHistoricTaskInstanceManager().createHistoricTask(this);">`createHistoricTask`</SwmToken> function is used to create a historic task instance.
+It checks if a history event of type <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/history/producer/DefaultHistoryEventProducer.java" pos="771:15:15" line-data="    initTaskInstanceEvent(evt, (TaskEntity) task, HistoryEventTypes.TASK_INSTANCE_CREATE);">`TASK_INSTANCE_CREATE`</SwmToken> is produced for the task and if so, it creates a history event.

 ```java
     setTenantId(execution.getTenantId());